hugosenari/gla-tmb-fda/README.md

 Installation
 ------------

-This project uses [Chalice](http://chalice.readthedocs.io/en/latest/) to deploy to AWS lambda.
-Chalice provides a Flask-like API to declare the entry points of your serverless infrastructure.
-Chalice is installed in an isolated environment by running:
+This project uses [Zappa](https://github.com/Miserlou/Zappa) to deploy to AWS lambda.
+Zappa is installed in an isolated environment by running:

     ```
-    pipenv install --skip-lock
-    pipenv install 'attrs>=17.4.0'
+    pipenv install
     ```

 Testing